-In FY 2020, WMATA expended \$127.7 million in Track and Structures Investments.
+In FY 2020, WMATA expended \$127.7 million in track and structures investments.
 The track and structures rehabilitation program helps ensure a safe and reliable rail system through comprehensive inspection, maintenance and rehabilitation to enhance the conditions of the tracks, guideways and structures.
-WMATA replaced crossties, insulators, and third rail and renewed direction fixation fasteners, tamped track and eliminated open rail joints.
-WMATA also rehabilitated structural components, deck joints, concrete, and grout pads that support the track structure, replaced illegible roadway track signs, repaired leaks, rehabilitated drains and cleaned track beds.
+WMATA replaced crossties, insulators and third rails and renewed direction fixation fasteners, tamped track and eliminated open rail joints.
+WMATA also rehabilitated structural components, deck joints, concrete, and grout pads that support the track structure, as well as replaced illegible roadway track signs, repaired leaks, rehabilitated drains and cleaned track beds.

-WMATA expended \$130.5 million on Bus and Paratransit Investments in FY 2020.
+WMATA expended \$130.5 million on bus and paratransit investments in FY 2020.
 This included the delivery of 89 new buses.
 WMATA also completed 80 bus rehabilitations, replaced 69 energy storage systems and 212 fare boxes, rebuilt 125 transmission assemblies and 75 engine assemblies and installed 300 operator shields to protect bus operators.
 WMATA also awarded contracts and continued to construct off-site parking that will allow for the replacement of the Bladensburg bus maintenance and operations facility.

-Business Support Investments totaled \$239.4 million in FY 2020.
-As part of its office consolidation strategy, WMATA advanced design, planning work, and construction for its new headquarters facility and additional office locations in Virginia and Maryland.
+Business support investments totaled \$239.4 million in FY 2020.
+As part of its office consolidation strategy, WMATA advanced design, planning work and construction for its new headquarters facility and additional office locations in Virginia and Maryland.
 WMATA also advanced work on roof rehabilitation at two maintenance facilities and continued planning for the construction of a new data center to replace the existing data center at the Jackson Graham building.
 WMATA also invested in data centers and data infrastructure, network and communications, customer electronic communications and outreach, management software, rail operations software and bus and rail asset management software.
 Overall, these projects support WMATA's business and financial control functions, enhance data protection and expand the capacity and scalability of WMATA's data infrastructure.

 The FY 2020 Capital Budget demonstrates WMATA's focus on safety and state of good repair.
-Virginia's dedicated capital funding, in addition to other capital funding provided by the Federal government, the District of Columbia, the State of Maryland, the Commonwealth of Virginia, the cities of Fairfax, Falls Church, and Alexandria and the counties of Arlington and Fairfax, is a vital source of funds for WMATA's capital budget.
-Virginia's dedicated capital funding contributed to the above accomplishments by CIP program.
+Virginia's dedicated capital funding, in addition to other capital funding provided by the Federal government, the District of Columbia, the State of Maryland, the Commonwealth of Virginia, the cities of Fairfax, Falls Church and Alexandria and the counties of Arlington, Fairfax and Loudoun, is a vital source of funds for WMATA's capital budget.
+Virginia's dedicated capital funding contributed to the above accomplishments by Capital Improvement Plan (CIP) program.

-The following table shows the actual expenditures of Virginia's WMATA Capital Fund for FY 2020 by Capital Improvement Plan (CIP) Program.
+The following table shows the actual expenditures of Virginia's WMATA Capital Fund for FY 2020 by CIP Program.
 WMATA provides additional information in the FY 2020 Financial Report.